jamesrustad/jamesrustad.github.io/source/_posts/2020/11/2020-11-12-NovemberUpdate.md

 date: "2020-11-12 21:30"
 ---

-Quick Post testing Hexo still works after updating to v5.2.0!
+Quick Post testing Hexo still works after updating to v5.2.0! {% github_emoji smile %}

-:smiley:

 I want to try and start up the Weeknotes again and I have a couple of ideas for longer blog posts.
 It was a bit annoying to forget all my commands and git backup procedure, so here is a cheatsheet for future.